Eastabuchie, Mississippi

 Eastabuchie is a census-designated place and unincorporated community in southwestern Jones County, Mississippi.
-It is located along U.S. Route 11, just north of the Forrest County line. the community has a post office with the ZIP code 39436.
+As of the 2020 census, Eastabuchie had a population of 187.
+It is located along U.S. Route 11, just north of the Forrest County line.
+The community has a post office with the ZIP code 39436.
 Eastabuchie is part of the Laurel Micropolitan Statistical Area.

 History

 The name Eastabuchie is derived from a native Choctaw language term for the Leaf River.

 Eastabuchie is located on the Norfolk Southern Railway and was incorporated on February 19, 1890.
 It was unincorporated at an unknown date.

 It was first named as a CDP in the 2020 Census which listed a population of 187.

 The small, rural town is home to the studios of television station WDAM, the area's NBC and ABC affiliate.

 In 1912, according to Frank Leslie's Weekly, several Confederate veterans lost their lives in a train wreck in Eastabuchie.